ksu-cs-textbooks/cis527/content/4-directory-services/07-ubuntu-ldap-installation.md

 The next option is whether you want to have the database removed if you purge the `slapd` package.
 Selecting `<yes>` on this option would delete your LDAP database if you ever chose to reinstall the `slapd` package.
 For most uses, you'll always want to select `<no>` here, which is what I'll do.

-Since there are some existing configuration files in place, the installer asks if you'd like those to me moved.
+Since there are some existing configuration files in place, the installer asks if you'd like those to be moved.
 Unless you are reinstalling `slapd` on an existing server, you can select `<yes>` for this option.

 That should complete the configuration for the OpenLDAP server.
 For this example, I have disabled the firewall on this system, but for your lab assignment you'll need to do a bit of firewall configuration at this point.